EpiForeSITE/multitask_unit_and_days/README.md

 Since there are two different types of tasks, our evaluation metrics are set accordingly.
 Prediction of next unit label is a classification task, our evaluation metrics for this task are accuracy and top-k accuracy (k=2).
 Prediction of remaining length of stay is a regression task, our evaluation metrics in this case is mean absolute error, mean squared error and root mean squared error.
 The MAE and Top-k accuracy values are plotted and saved in the image folder to show the model performance on test data.
 The history of the training time is saved in the hist_log folder.

 ## Installing the Package
 If using Podman, see documentation on containers in [`EpiForeSITE/software`](https://github.com/EpiForeSITE/software) repo for details on how to run a container with Python installed.
-Don't forget to install `h5py`, if necessary.

 Install the package using
 ```